hafriedlander/php-peg/README.md

 	token? - Token is optionally present

-	tokena tokenb - Token tokenb follows tokena, both of which are present tokena | tokenb - One of tokena or tokenb are present, prefering tokena
+	tokena tokenb - Token tokenb follows tokena, both of which are present tokena | tokenb - One of tokena or tokenb are present, preferring tokena

 	&token - Token is present next (but not consumed by parse) !token - Token is not present next (but not consumed by parse)